 I'm apprehensive now about Ghent.
 Apart from the half hour walk from the station to the centre, Ghent is utterly delightful, however.
 Montreal rather than Quebec, Charleston rather than Savannah, Ghent rather than Bruges.
 Like Bruges, Ghent has canals, boat tours and elaborate towers, but this time with more soul - edgier.
 A melange of architecture, art nouveau melded to the medieval merchants’ houses, interspersed every so often with a modern twist – stylish glass apartments or the wood panelled giant that is the new library.

 A boat tour is a far more attractive proposition than it was in touristy Bruges.
-It saves me walking and delivers me to the Gravensteen Castle, another stunning and solid grey edifice, straight out of a medieval history book, with its canal moat and huge keep.
+It saves me walking and delivers me to the Gravensteen Castle.
+This is another stunning and solid grey edifice, straight out of a medieval history book, with its canal moat and huge keep.
 Just wow.